leandroroser/prettyparser/README.md

 - **custom_pdf_fun (Callable)**: custom function to parse pdf files.
   It must accept a pdfplumber page as argument and return a text to be joined with previous pages.

-Current languages support for the default parser
+Current language support for the default parser
 ------------------------------------------------
 English, Spanish, German, French